-Ingredients: Pale ale malt (well-modified and suitable for single-temperature infusion mashing); American hops; American yeast that can give a clean or slightly fruity profile.
+Ingredients: Pale ale malt (well-modified and suitable for singletemperature infusion mashing); American hops; American yeast that can give a clean or slightly fruity profile.
 Generally all-malt, but mashed at lower temperatures for high attenuation.
 Water character varies from soft to moderately sulfate.
+Versions with a noticeable Rye character ("RyePA") should be entered in the Specialty category.